 5:00 pm | Misciagna Center 101-103 Misciagna

-Sponsored by the African American Read-In at Penn State Altoona, The English Program’s Writers & Speakers Series, and the Letters, Arts & Sciences Program, with additional support from the Women’s Studies Program.
+The reading is sponsored by the African American Read-In at Penn State Altoona, The English Program’s Writers & Speakers Series, and the Letters, Arts & Sciences Program, and with additional support from the Women’s Studies Program.

 LionLead: Effective Leadership

 8:00 - 9:00 pm | Slep Student Center Fireside Lounge